Veeam Backup Repositories

 You can configure Veeam Backup & Replication to transfer Veeam Plug-in backup files to a hardened repository.
 The hardened repository helps to protect Veeam Plug-in backup files from loss as a result of malware activity or unplanned actions.
 Backup files in the hardened repository become immutable for the time period specified in the backup repository settings.
 During this period, backup files stored in the repository cannot be modified or deleted.

-For Veeam Plug-in for SAP HANA backups, immutability works according to the following rules:
+For Veeam Plug-in for SAP on Oracle backups, immutability works according to the following rules:

 - Immutability is applied to backup (VAB) files and backup metadata (VASM) files.
 Backup job metadata (VACM) files are not immutable.